 - Salt - Enhances the flavor of your biscuits.

-- Cook over medium-low to low heat - This one is important.
-Biscuits need a solid 6 minutes on each side to cook through on the stovetop.
+Cook over medium-low to low heat - Biscuits need a solid 6 minutes on each side to cook through on the stovetop.
 That means you'll need to use low or medium-low heat.
 A higher heat will cause them to burn on the outside before they're done on the inside.

 Biscuits can be served plain, with butter, or with a sweet or savory topping like gravy or jam.
 Here are a few of my favorite toppings: